Lauren Bacall: 1944–1959: Hollywood contract and leading roles

 Bacall was under contract to 20th Century-Fox.
 Following How to Marry a Millionaire, she appeared in yet another CinemaScope comedy directed by Negulesco, Woman's World (1954), which failed to match its predecessor's success at the box office.
 A television version of Bogart's early film success The Petrified Forest was performed as a 1955 live installment of the weekly dramatic anthology Producers' Showcase, featuring Bogart in his original role of Duke Mantee and starring Bacall and Henry Fonda.
 In the late 1990s, Bacall donated the only known kinescope of the performance to the Museum of Television & Radio (now the Paley Center for Media), where it remains archived for viewing in New York City and Los Angeles.
 Bacall starred in two feature films, The Cobweb and Blood Alley, both released in 1955.
 Directed by Vincente Minnelli, The Cobweb takes place at a mental institution where Bacall's character works as a therapist.
-It was her second collaboration with Charles Boyer, and the film also stars Richard Widmark and Lillian Gish.
+It was her second collaboration with Charles Boyer and the film also stars Richard Widmark and Lillian Gish.
 A New York Times critic wrote: "In the only two really sympathetic roles, Mr. Widmark is excellent and Miss Bacall shrewdly underplays."

 Many film scholars consider Written on the Wind (1956), directed by Douglas Sirk, a landmark melodrama.
 Appearing with Rock Hudson, Dorothy Malone and Robert Stack, Bacall plays a career woman whose life is unexpectedly turned around by a family of oil magnates.
 Bacall wrote in her autobiography that she did not think much of her role, but reviews were favorable.
 Variety wrote: "Bacall registers strongly as a sensible girl swept into the madness of the oil family."
 While supporting Bogart as he suffered from terminal esophageal cancer, Bacall starred with Gregory Peck in Designing Woman (1957) to solid reviews.
-The musical comedy was her second feature directed by Minnelli and was released in New York on May 16, 1957, four months after Bogart's death on January 14.
+The comedy was her second feature directed by Minnelli and was released in New York on May 16, 1957, four months after Bogart's death on January 14.
 Bacall appeared in two more films in the 1950s: the Negulesco-directed melodrama The Gift of Love (1958) with Robert Stack and the British adventure film North West Frontier (1959), which was a box-office hit.